scylladb/scylla-manager/docs/source/sctool/task.rst

    sctool task start -c prod-cluster repair/143d160f-e53c-4890-a9e7-149561376cfd

+.. _task-stop:

 task stop
 =========

 Stops a specified task, stopping an already stopped task has no effect.
+If you want to stop all tasks see :doc:`Suspend and Resume </sctool/suspend-resume>`.

 **Syntax:**